sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

     Adds or replaces an entry in the list

-    :param item: string defining a bond (format: X-Y) or an angle (format:X-Y-Z), where X,Y an Z are atom names
+    :param item: string defining a bond (format: X-Y) or an angle (format:
+                 X-Y-Z), where X,Y an Z are atom names
-    :param residue: string containing the residue type the information pertains to
+    :param residue: string containing the residue type for this entry
-    :param mean: mean bond length or angle width
+    :param mean: mean bond length (in Angstroms) or angle width (in degrees)
-    :param standard_dev: standard deviation of the bond length or of the angle width
+    :param standard_dev: standard deviation of the bond length (in Angstroms) or of the angle width (in degrees)

-  .. method GetParam(item,residue)
+  .. method GetParam(item, residue)

-     Recovers an entry from the list,
+    :return: entry from the list as set in :meth:`SetParam`

-    :param item: string defining a bond (format: X-Y) or an angle (format:X-Y-Z), where X,Y an Z are atom names
+    :rtype:  :class:`tuple` (mean, standard deviation)
+    :param item: string as used in :meth:`SetParam`
-    :param residue: string containing the residue type the item information pertains to
+    :param residue: string as used in :meth:`SetParam`

-    :returns: a tuple containing the mean length or width and the standard deviation

-  .. method ContainsParam(item,residue)
+  .. method ContainsParam(item, residue)

-    Checks if a specific entry is present in the list
+    :return: True if a specific entry is present in the list, False if not

-    :param item: string defining a bond (format: X-Y) or an angle (format:X-Y-Z), where X,Y an Z are atom names
+    :param item: string as used in :meth:`SetParam`
-    :param residue: string containing the residue type the information pertains to
+    :param residue: string as used in :meth:`SetParam`

-    :returns: True if the list contains an entry corresponding to the correct item and residue, False if it does not

   .. method:: IsEmpty()

-    Returns True if the list is empty (i.e. in an invalid, useless state)
+    :return: True if the list is empty (i.e. in an invalid, useless state)

   .. method:: PrintAllParameters()

-    Prints all distances in the list to standard output
+    Prints all entries in the list to standard output

 .. function:: FillClashingDistances(file_content)
-.. function:: FillBondStereoChemicalParams(file_content)
+              FillBondStereoChemicalParams(file_content)
-.. function:: FillAngleStereoChemicalParams(file_content)
+              FillAngleStereoChemicalParams(file_content)

-  These three functions fill a list of reference clashing distances, a list of stereo-chemical parameters for bonds and a list of stereo-chemical parameters for angles, respectively, starting from a the content of parameter file.
-The content of the file is passed to the function as a list of strings, each containing a line from the parameter file
+  These three functions fill a list of reference clashing distances, a list of stereo-chemical parameters for bonds and a list of stereo-chemical parameters for angles, respectively, starting from the content of a parameter file.

+  :param file_content: list of lines from the parameter file
+  :type file_content:  :class:`list` of :class:`str`

+  :rtype: :class:`~ost.mol.alg.ClashingDistances` or
-  :returns: :class:`~ost.mol.alg.ClashingDistances` and :class:`~ost.mol.alg.StereoChemicalParams` respectively
+          :class:`~ost.mol.alg.StereoChemicalParams`

 .. function:: FillClashingDistancesFromFile(filename)
-.. function:: FillBondStereoChemicalParamsFromFile(filename)
+              FillBondStereoChemicalParamsFromFile(filename)
-.. function:: FillAngleStereoChemicalParamsFromFile(filename)
+              FillAngleStereoChemicalParamsFromFile(filename)

-  These three functions fill a list of reference clashing distances, a list of stereo-chemical parameters for bonds and a list of stereo-chemical parameters for angles, respectively, starting from a file.
-The filename passed to the function can be a full path.
+  These three functions fill a list of reference clashing distances, a list of stereo-chemical parameters for bonds and a list of stereo-chemical parameters for angles, respectively, starting from a file path.

+  :param filename: path to parameter file
+  :type filename:  :class:`str`

+  :rtype: :class:`~ost.mol.alg.ClashingDistances` or
-  :returns: :class:`~ost.mol.alg.ClashingDistances` and :class:`~ost.mol.alg.StereoChemicalParams` respectively
+          :class:`~ost.mol.alg.StereoChemicalParams`

 .. function:: DefaultClashingDistances()
-.. function:: DefaultBondStereoChemicalParams()
+              DefaultBondStereoChemicalParams()
-.. function:: DefaultAngleStereoChemicalParams()
+              DefaultAngleStereoChemicalParams()

-  These three functions fill a list of reference clashing distances, a list of stereo-chemical parameters for bonds and a list of stereo-chemical parameters for angles, respectively, using the default parameter file distributed with OpenStructure.
+  These three functions fill a list of reference clashing distances, a list of stereo-chemical parameters for bonds and a list of stereo-chemical parameters for angles, respectively, using the default parameter files distributed with OpenStructure.

+  :rtype: :class:`~ost.mol.alg.ClashingDistances` or
-  :returns: :class:`~ost.mol.alg.ClashingDistances` and :class:`~ost.mol.alg.StereoChemicalParams` respectively
+          :class:`~ost.mol.alg.StereoChemicalParams`

-.. function:: ResidueNamesMatch(probe,reference)
+.. function:: ResidueNamesMatch(probe, reference)

   The function requires a reference structure and a probe structure.
 The function checks that all the residues in the reference structure that appear in the probe structure (i.e., that have the same ResNum) are of the same residue type.
 Chains are comapred by order, not by chain name (i.e.: the first chain of the reference will be compared with the first chain of the probe structure, etc.)

   :param probe: the structure to test
   :type probe:  :class:`~ost.mol.EntityView`
   :param reference: the reference structure
   :type reference:  :class:`~ost.mol.EntityView`

-  :returns: true if the residue names are the same, false otherwise
+  :return: True if the residue names are the same, False otherwise

 Superposing structures